Sofia Vergara Has Success In Embryo Case, While Nick Loeb Makes Powerful Friends

 ‘Modern Family’ Has Peyton Manning And Nathan Fillion On This…

-Nick Loeb, who has long been a Republican, ran unsuccessfully for office in Delray Beach, Florida, back in 2005.
-In 2009, Loeb then ran for a seat in the Florida Senate but exited that race before the election.
-Ironically, the venue, The Breakers, where Mike Pence spoke, was the location where Sofia Vergara married husband Joe Mangianello in 2015, a year after breaking things off with Nick Loeb, Sofia Vergara’s ex.
+Nick Loeb, who has long been a Republican, ran unsuccessfully for office in Delray Beach, Florida back in 2005.
+In 2009, Loeb then ran for a seat in the Florida Senate, but exited that race before the election.
+Ironically, the venue, The Breakers, where Mike Pence spoke was the location where Sofia Vergara married husband, Joe Mangianello in 2015, a year after breaking things off with Nick Loeb, Sofia Vergara’s ex.

 Back in January, Nick Loeb also took a photo op while attending the Trump Cabinet Dinner with Dr. Ben Carson and his wife in Washington, DC.
 During the presidential election, Nick Loeb had previously backed Chris Christie, and he had served as an honorary chairman on the Christie campaign.